syncd010/AoC2024/README.md

 ## [Day 13](https://adventofcode.com/2024/day/13)

-It's a simple system of linear equations, directly solver through linear algebra.
+A simple system of linear equations, directly solver through linear algebra.
 With numpy this would be a lot faster, as is, and because i don't want to use external crates, i implemented the necessary operations to calculate determinant, dot product and inverse 2x2 matrices.

 **Input parsing:** For each "machine" returns the prize vector and the corresponding matrix.